 replace the expired lighting system

-develop St Peter’s as a venue for music and the arts – concerts, recitals, community choirs, art exhibitions, and use by local schools
+move ahead with plans to develop St Peter’s as a venue for music and the arts – concerts, recitals, community choirs, art exhibitions, and use by local schools

-enable us to develop our outreach and mission in the community through projects responding to poverty and isolation
+move ahead with the development of our outreach and mission in the community through projects responding to poverty and isolation

 re-use existing fit-for-purpose wiring, thus reducing the embodied CO2 output of the project, reducing cost, impact and disruption to a Grade II* listed building.